-The consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") and in particular, they were prepared in accordance with IFRS 1, First-time Adoption of IFRS.
+The consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments (note 1(h)) and the liability related to stock-based compensation (note 1(q)), which have been measured at fair value, and are presented in Canadian dollars, which is the currency of the primary economic environment in which the Corporation and its subsidiaries operate ("functional currency").
+These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments (note 1(i)) and the liability related to stock-based compensation (note 1(r)), which have been measured at fair value, and are presented in Canadian dollars ("CAN dollars"), which is the currency of the primary economic environment in which the Corporation and its subsidiaries operate ("functional currency").

-Comparative figures for the year ended December 31, 2010 have been restated to conform to the presentation adopted under IFRS.
+Comparative figures for the years ended December 31, 2011 and 2010 have been restated to conform to the presentation adopted for the year ended December 31, 2012.